-For those of you who don’t know – I am half Filipino.
-Although I was not raised by my biological dad (he is 100% Filipino), I still enjoy the Asian flavors of the culture.
+For those of you who don’t know – I am half Filipino (that’s me with the Eric Clapton shirt on and the HUGE glasses).
+Although I was not raised by my biological dad (he is the handsome dude standing next to me), I still enjoy the Asian flavors of the culture.
 I wanted to share this recipe.
 Please don’t let it seem overwhelming…it isn’t difficult and it sure is YUMMY!

 1 tablespoon vegetable oil

 2 cloves garlic, crushed